-A deficiency notice is mailed to notify parents that a child is earning a D or F in a class.
-These notices are not mailed at a particular time in the semester, but as soon as a serious academic problem has been identified - early enough, at least, to give the student time to change direction.
-Parents are to sign these notices and return one copy to the school.
+The Associate Head of School sends a deficiency notice is mailed to notify parents that a child is earning a D or F in a class.
+These notices are not sent at a particular time in the semester, but as soon as a serious academic problem has been identified - early enough, at least, to give the student time to change direction.
+Parents are to electronically sign and return the notice by email.
 Once a deficiency notice has been sent, the teacher need not send out further notices for the student in that particular course.
 Parents are urged to confer with the teacher if they are not sure what the problem is, what their child needs to do about it, or whether the situation has improved.